 DREM-GULLANE PATH CAMPAIGN

-We want cyclists and walkers to be able to travel safely from Drem to Gullane - away from the busy and dangerous main road.
+We want cyclists, walkers and wheelers to be able to travel safely from Drem to Gullane - away from the busy and dangerous main road.

 This is Scotland’s longest running path campaign.
 This section outlines key steps along our journey to realising a safe route for all between our villages.

 The desire for a safe walking and cycling route between Drem and Gullane was first identified during early consultations for East Lothian Council Core Paths Plan.
 As a result of these consultations, a core path route was shown linking Drem to Gullane as a ‘red dotted line’ (core path number 357).

 There were a number of attempts to implement core path 357 that involved discussions with two landowners.
 A 75 metre section of new path was constructed at a cost of more than £5,000, then both landowners withdrew permission for the remainder of the core path to be constructed, due to concerns – loss of productivity, spraying, shooting - which could not be allayed.

 East Lothian Core Paths Plan was formally adopted by the Council.
 Core path 357 now has legal status.

 Campaigners continued to gather support by leafleting local residents and holding a number of public, well attended meetings in Gullane Village Hall.